wp-plugins/wripl/readme.txt

 There are currently 3 ways to deliver recommendations to your readers.

-**The widget** - a simple list of text recommendations for use in sidebars.
+**The Widget** - a simple list of text recommendations for use in sidebars.

-**The slider** - a responsive, mobile friendly slider which is designed to give timely and prominent recommendations to your readers.
+**The Slider** - a responsive, mobile friendly slider which is designed to give timely and prominent recommendations to your readers.

-**End of content** - a list of recommendations at the bottom of your posts.
+**End of Content** - a list of recommendations at the bottom of your posts.
 Currently requires featured images.

 See wripl in action on these sites: http://wripl.com/sites